 divided plus more for garnish

-Heat oven to 450°F and arrange a rack in the middle.
+To Roast The Baby Eggplant: Heat oven to 450°F and arrange a rack in the middle.
 Slice baby eggplant lengthwse or cut larger eggplant into 1-inch cubes then combine with half of the olive oil and the thyme or oregano.
 Season with salt and freshly ground black pepper and toss to combine.
 Spread on a silicone baking mat or foil-lined baking sheet in one even layer and roast, stirring a few times, until soft and golden brown, about 20 to 30 minutes.

-Meanwhile, bring a large pot of heavily salted water to a boil over high heat.
+Crisp The Garlic: Meanwhile, bring a large pot of heavily salted water to a boil over high heat.
 In a large frying pan, heat the remaining oil over medium-high heat.
 When it shimmers, add garlic and cook until garlic is crisp, golden brown, and fragrant.
 Remove garlic to a paper towel-lined plate and set aside.

-Add reserved pasta to pasta sauce and stir to coat.
+Finish The Pasta: Add reserved pasta to pasta sauce and stir to coat.
 Add 1/4 cup of the reserved pasta water and stir until each piece of pasta is just coated with the sauce.
 Add additional pasta water as needed to help the sauce coat the pasta.

 Remove from heat, top with cheese, if using, basil, and crisp garlic, and season with additional salt and pepper, as desired.
 Finish pasta with a drizzle of additional olive oil and serve.